 Different types of fences serve different purposes.
 Before getting too far into this project, it’s important to understand why you want or need a fence.
 Some of the main reasons to install a fence include:

-- Privacy.
-Outdoor living areas are extensions of our homes.
-A fence creates added privacy so you can relax without being on display to the neighborhood.
+- Privacy: Outdoor living areas are extensions of our homes.
+A privacy fence creates added visual boundaries so you can relax without being on display to the neighborhood.

 - Curb Appeal.
 Fences can make a style statement.
 Some are installed just because they improve the look of your home.